 Example for selecting a longer keyword focused phrase over a single or double generic kw phrase

 A Singular generic word could be Car, most searchers looking for a car would be looking for a specific make and model, let’s say a web searcher is looking for a Honda Civic Estate, Diesel 5 door, this would be an example of a long tail keyword phrase, if the customer is specifically looking for this type of make and model car, chances are higher of converting the customer into a buyer.
 If you have advertised this focused phrase and the visitor clicks the ad in google, it’s more likely that the customer will spend time viewing these details on your website.

 The price for this longer tail keyword phrase may be cheaper than a single or double generic phrase which is less likely to have enough information for the customer to find exactly what they are looking for.
-The more obscure and focused a phrase is the cheaper it will be using pay per click, it may only have a small volume of search traffic as opposed to a word such as car, but the chances of converting the customer into a buyer are much higher.
+The more obscure and focused a phrase is the cheaper it will be using pay per click, although it may have a smaller volume of search traffic as opposed to a word such as car, the chances of converting the customer into a buyer are much higher.

-You may consider setting up specialised pay per click landing pages that are perfectly optimised in order to convert as many visitors into paying customers.
+You may consider setting up specialised pay per click call to action landing pages that are perfectly optimised in order to convert as many visitors into paying customers.
 You can reduce your spend on a PPC campaign by creating focused content that is both useful and interesting for your user.
 Making your ad focused and relevant will certainly help increase conversion rates for your campaigns

 Ultimately what you are looking for is to bring visitors to your site who actually want what you are selling, this will increase the conversions and give you a larger return on Investment (ROI), more sales, more profits.

 Understanding how PPC marketing works and doing it correctly can mean the difference between failure and success.